gcasu/netcore-webapi/README.md

 # netcore-webapi
-A simple .NET Core API to store products and put orders, using Repository + Unit of Work design pattern
+A simple .NET Core Web API to store products and put orders, using Repository + Unit of Work design pattern.